ldstep/ldstephensnet/content/notes.md

 ---

+October 6, 2025, at 1:35:04 PM

+I’ve experimented with other apps that could potentially replace Drafts.
+I’m not sure about my motivation for doing that.
+However, what I’ve concluded is that all the automations I’ve created and rely on in Drafts can’t be easily replicated, if at all, in apps like MarkEdit, iA Writer, Bear, etc.

+---

 October 4, 2025, at 4:17:48 PM

 Today, I completed several projects in preparation for winter.
 I fired up the Yardmax 35-ton splitter to make sure it’s ready for a workout this week.
 I also cleaned out the old ash from the burn barrel to prepare it for use.
 Additionally, I did some cleaning in one of the chicken coops.